 Hosted and produced by KCPW’s Emily Means, ‘In the Hive’ is a half hour, weekly show that looks at the issues and ideas that tie the greater Salt Lake Valley together.
 Tune into KCPW Thursday at 10 a.m. and Sunday at noon to hear stories of people across the Wasatch Front.

-Today on the show, we talk about what’s happening on Utah’s Capitol Hill relating to medical marijuana.
+(Original air date: Feb.
+8, 2018) Today on the show, we talk about what’s happening on Utah’s Capitol Hill relating to medical marijuana.
 Rep. Brad Daw, R-Orem, has a limited proposal allowing terminally ill patients the “right to try” cannabinoid products; and Karen Wilcox, Professor and Chair of Pharmacology and Toxicology at the University of Utah, […]

 Today on the show: a look at youth-led activism in Utah and throughout history.
 Ermiya Fanaeian and Abena Bakenra, two organizers of the March For Our Lives-SLC rally, talk about why they think it’s important for young people to be involved in their communities; University of Utah historian Elizabeth Clement compares youth activism of the […]

 Today on the show, Salt Lake City Mayor Jackie Biskupski talks about efforts to combat homelessness and create affordable housing; Salt Lake City’s vision for public transit; and the creation of (and controversy surrounding) an inland port in the City’s Northwest Quadrant.
 Biskupski is just over halfway through her first term as mayor and plans […]